IstoraMandiri/meteor-dapp-market-workshop/TUTORIAL.md

 }
 ```

 This is a basic registry Smart Contract written in solidity.
-It allows anyone to `register` address, which gets added to a `mapping` called `items`.
+It allows anyone to `register` an address, which gets added to a `mapping` called `items`.
 It also has an `ipfsData` property, which can only be updated by the `owner`, which is set when it is deployed (`function Market`).
 More on IPFS later.

 The package we added earlier caled `silencicero:solc` will automatically compile files ending in `.sol` and add them to the client for us, which lets us interact with them in the console.
 Let's have a look at it.

 *Pop open the chrome javascript console in developer tools*
 ```javascript
 Market
 // market contract object